It is when a person is awake but shows no signs of consciousness.

 Chances of recovery depend on the extent of the brain injury and age, and younger patients have a better chance of recovery than older patients.

-In general, adults have about a 50 percent chance and children a 60 percent chance of regaining VS / UWS consciousness within the first 6 months in the event of a traumatic brain injury.
+Adults have about a 50 percent chance, and children have a 60 percent chance of regaining VS / UWS consciousness within the first six months of a traumatic brain injury.

-For non-traumatic injuries, such as strokes, the recovery rate drops during the first year.
+The recovery rate for non-traumatic injuries, such as strokes, drops during the first year.

-After this period, the chances of the VS / UWS patient regaining consciousness are very low, and of the patients who do regain consciousness, the majority experience significant disability.
+After this period, the chances of the VS / UWS patient regaining consciousness are meager, and most patients who regain consciousness experience significant disability.

 The longer a patient is in VS / UWS, the more severe the resulting disabilities will be.